Kayaking Tours Blue Springs

 Book your Kayaking Tour Online!
 It’s Easy and fast.

 Call or Text

 Public Kayak Tour Price: $65.00 for solo/single kayaks & $120.00 for tandem/2 person kayaks.
 This is a slow paced, beginner friendly tour.

 This is a public tour and we require a minimum of 5 people total to go out.
 If you have less than five in your group, you may still reserve.
 In the rare event the minimum number of reservations is not met, you will be notified 24 hours prior to your tour time, at which time you have the option to reschedule or a full refund.

 Our guides are great, please don’t forget them!
 Gratuity is not included in the price.
 Just let us know at the end of the tour if you would like to add a tip to your credit card.

 Tour Time: 9:30 a.m.
 Daily October 15th through April.
 We begin this tour early because the park and river get very crowded with people and boats during the manatee season and it’s just not the same experience.
 The mornings are much quieter and we see more wildlife.

 Tour Duration: 3 hours No hurries..No worries!
 Slow paced.

 Tour Location : Blue Springs State Park 2100 W French Ave.
 Orange City FL.
 32763

-What to Bring: Wet shoes or shoes that can get wet, (flip flops are fine) hat, sunblock, lunch/snacks, change of clothes (in case your butt gets wet) and camera.
-We will supply bottled water.
-Tip for the guide and smiles!
+What to Bring: Wet shoes or shoes that can get wet, (flip flops are fine) hat, sunblock, lunch/snacks, change of clothes (in case your butt gets wet) camera, water, tip for our wonderful guides and most of all smiles!